sthiede/Comparative_Genomics/day3_morning/README.md

 i.
 Open mauve
 ii.
 File -> align with progressiveMauve iii.
 Click on “Add Sequnce” and add each of the 5 genomes you just downloaded iv.
 Name the output file “mauve_ECII_outgroup” and make sure it is in the directory you created for this exercise
 v.
 Click Align!
 vi.
 Wait for Mauve to finish and explore the graphical interface

 ```

-Use sftp to transfer your alignment back to flux for some processing
+Use sftp or scp to transfer your alignment back to flux for some processing

 ```